Benjamin A. Poore

 Benjamin A. Poore (June 22, 1863 – August 21, 1940) was a career officer in the United States Army who attained the rank of major general.
 An 1886 graduate of the United States Military Academy, he was a veteran of the Spanish–American War, Philippine–American War, World War I, and Occupation of the Rhineland, and commanded several Infantry brigades as well as the 4th Division and Seventh Corps Area.
 Poore's awards included the Distinguished Service Cross, Army Distinguished Service Medal, and two awards of the Silver Star, as well as several foreign decorations.

 A native of Centre, Alabama, Poore was raised and educated in Fitchburg, Massachusetts.
 He attended the United States Military Academy (West Point) beginning in 1882, and in 1886 received his commission as a second lieutenant in the Infantry Branch.
 Poore served in command and staff assignments during the Spanish–American War and Philippine–American War.
 During World War I and the post-war Occupation of the Rhineland, Poore was a temporary brigadier general and commanded the 7th Infantry Brigade and acted as commander of the 4th Division.

-After the war, Poore returned to his permanent rank of colonel and commanded the 1st Infantry Regiment.
+After the war, Poore returned to his permanent rank of colonel and commanded the 1st Infantry.
 He was promoted to permanent brigadier general in 1921 and commanded first the 4th Infantry Brigade, then the 12th Infantry Brigade.
 He received promotion to major general in 1925, and commanded the Seventh Corps Area until retiring in 1927.
 Poore died in Fitchburg on August 21, 1940, and was buried at Arlington National Cemetery.

-Early life
+Early life and education

 Benjamin Andrew Poore was born in Centre, Alabama on June 22, 1863, the son of Andrew Poore and Keziah (Brooks) Shropshire Poore.
 Andrew Poore was a veteran of the War of 1812 and was nearly 70 years old when Benjamin Poore was born.
 Keziah Poore was Andrew Poore's second wife, and she died in 1864.
 After her death, Andrew Poore returned to his native Massachusetts with Benjamin Poore and his siblings.
 Following Andrew Poore's 1872 death, Benjamin Poore was raised by his half-brother Charles C. Poore, one of Andrew Poore's children with his first wife, who was over 30 years older.
 Benjamin Poore was educated in the public schools of Fitchburg and graduated from Fitchburg High School in 1879.

 After graduating from high school, Poore worked for two years as an apprentice machinist.
 In 1882, Poore was appointed to the United States Military Academy (West Point) by U.S. Representative Amasa Norcross.
 He graduated in 1886 ranked 33 of 77, and among his classmates were several individuals who attained general officer rank during the First World War, including John J. Pershing.
 At graduation, Poore received his commission as a second lieutenant of Infantry.